smart-data-models/data-models/specs/warning_message_new_spec.md

+# Temporal files in repositories
 The new spec is a new format for documenting the Smart Data Models.

-It will allow the generation of specifications in several languages
+It will allow the **generation of specifications in several languages**

 The properties are taken from the schema.json file

-It has to be included for every property in the description attribute for every property.
+It has to be included a description for every property in the schema.json

-This also applies for those properties which are referenced through $ref clauses (i.e. those in the root of the subject in the file 'subject'-schema.json)
+This also applies for those properties which are referenced through $ref clauses (i.e. those in the root of the subject in the file 'subject'-schema.json).
+They have to be described in the referenced file.

 In order to provide additional service from this description some conventions are agreed: